 - the mental load of mile-long to do lists

-- the emotional and scary thoughts that come into your mind when you’re contemplating death
+- emotional and scary thoughts that come into your mind when you’re contemplating death

-- how Alana’s perspective changed when she made it to the other side of the pulmonary embolism
+- Alana’s perspective changing when she made it to the other side of the pulmonary embolism

 - how she stays on track five years after this life-changing experience

-- how your own ‘not to-do’ list can help you prioritize your life
+- using your own ‘not to-do’ list can help you prioritize your life

-- how moving with the military added another unique perspective to this experience
+- being a military wife added another unique perspective to this experience

 - MOST IMPORTANTLY – the kick in the pants you need to prioritize your own life